How to: Achieve Your Fitness Goals & Stay On Track

 S.M.A.R.T stands for: Specific, Measurable, Attainable, Realistic,Timely.
 Making a SMART goal is key to making and achieving any goal, fitness or not.

-- For example: Who could be you.
-What could be slim down and tone.
-Where could be at home, in the gym, or through daily activities.
-When could be three days a week.
+- For example: "Who" could be you.
+"What" could be lose 24 pounds.
+"Where" could be at home or in the gym.
+"When" could be three days a week.
 "Why" could be to fit into a dress for a party or wedding.

 An attainable goal is one that you are actually able to achieve.
 It should make you grow, be something you are passionate about, and have the ability to actually do.

 - Losing 20 pounds in one week (unattainable) vs Losing 20 pounds in 30 days (attainable)